EU urges Yanukovich to intervene to save Ukraine trade pact

-BRUSSELS The European Union urged Ukrainian President Viktor Yanukovich on Monday to intervene personally to end a stand-off over jailed opposition leader Yulia Tymoshenko that is threatening to derail a EU-Ukraine trade deal.
+BRUSSELS The European Union urged Ukrainian President Viktor Yanukovich to intervene personally to end a stand-off over jailed opposition leader Yulia Tymoshenko that is threatening to derail plans to sign an EU-Ukraine trade deal.

-With less than two weeks to go before the trade agreement is due to be signed at a summit in Lithuanian capital Vilnius, EU foreign ministers made clear Ukraine had not yet done enough to meet conditions the bloc has laid down.
+With less than two weeks to go before the agreement is due to be signed at a summit in the Lithuanian capital Vilnius, EU foreign ministers made clear Ukraine had not yet done enough to meet the conditions the bloc has laid down for signing.

 The fundamental sticking point is over former prime minister Tymoshenko, a fierce opponent of Yanukovich who was jailed in 2011 for seven years for abuse of office.
 Western governments have described the trial as politically motivated.